bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 In *three-phase operation*,
  - either there are three separate single-phase transformers (easier to fix when there is a problem on a phase, more modular)
- - or a *three-phase transformer*, that is a single core with three auto-transormers on it, cf. the video at the beginning of this presentation (cheaper, lighter core and less copper).
+ - or a *three-phase transformer*, that is a single core with three auto-transformers on it, cf. the video at the beginning of this presentation (cheaper, lighter core and less copper).

-Some transformers called *three-winding transformers* are equiped with a third winding (not to be confused with a three-phase transformer) that is used for auxiliary purposes (feeding auxiliary devices e.g. fans, providing reactive power support, ...)
+Some transformers called *three-winding transformers* are equipped with a third winding (not to be confused with a three-phase transformer) that is used for auxiliary purposes (feeding auxiliary devices e.g., fans, providing reactive power support, ...).

 ---